snoke/symfony-oauth/README.md

 ﻿# symfony-oauth
-Lightweight Symfony OAuth2 Client Bundle for Fast Integration of GitHub, Facebook, and Google OAuth Services with pre-styled Buttons for consistency
+lightweight Symfony OAuth2 Client Bundle for fast integration of GitHub, Facebook, and Google OAuth services with pre-styled buttons for consistency

 ## Installation
 add the custom repository to composer.json